fvutils/pyvsc/doc/source/data_types.rst

 ################

 Generating good random data requires characterizing the data to be randomized.
-PyVSC provides specific data types to characterize the size and signed-ness of fields to be used in constraints.
+PyVSC provides specific data types to characterize the size and signedness of fields to be used in constraints.

 First, a quick example